Mathematics

 cpa(1).png

-The maths Ambasadors support Maths at St Peters.
-They were recently tasked with conducting a pupil voice survey in school.
+The maths Ambassador's support Maths at St Peters.
+They help the Maths lead at school and are role models for the subject.
+Jobs that they have done include helping with maths resources and conducting a pupil voice survey in school.

 Files to Download